 So far, it’s been great to use Flutter, and we expect to have more features built or migrated to Flutter out to our users very soon.

 Having to include Flutter in a running app with millions of clients comes with its own set of challenges that we’re gradually overcoming, the first of them being:

 - changes in build pipelines,

 - creating the main platform channels,

 - integrating routing amongst React Native, Flutter, Kotlin, and Swift so we can maintain interoperability.

 While Flutter is going to be our primary technology, we still need and value native developers, because each platform has its set of features that require native code (e.g., native plugins like GPS and camera, Apple Watch, Android minimized apps, etc.).
 Also, as the software engineering team at Nubank grows, individual specialization is welcome.

-Thanks André Moreira, Rafael Ferreira, Ana Paula Maia and Paula Rothman for their support with this article.
+Reviewed by André Moreira, Rafael Ferreira, Ana Paula Maia and Paula Rothman.